ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 This class also adds the `IUmbracoBackOfficeTwoFactorOptions` interface to the `BackOfficeUserManager`, which requires exposing the `GetTwoFactorView` method.
 This methods returns an absolute path to the view tasked with handling the front-end of the 2FA flow.
-Just as the previous class, you should extend this method to contain some logic which determines if the 2FA for a user has been set up.
+Just as the previous class, you should change this method to have it contain some logic which determines if the 2FA for the current user has been set up.

 ### Default Provider

 To validate any 2FA codes, we need to add a `DataProtectorTokenProvider` in the shape of `DefaultTwoFactorProvider`.
-Create 'DefaultTwoFactorProvider.cs' in the `TwoFactorProviders` folder:
+Create `DefaultTwoFactorProvider.cs` in the `TwoFactorProviders` folder:

 ``` Csharp
 using Microsoft.AspNet.Identity;